-We want these exponents to be as small as possible.
-If we compare $a_\QMCFEM$ with $a_\MDFEM$ given in~\eqref{eq:a-MDFEM} then we can recognize two parts: the first part is the convergence order of the QMC cubature w.r.t.\ its cost and the second part is the convergence order of the linear functional applied to the FE approximation w.r.t.\ the cost of the FE approximation.
+A smaller exponent means less work.
+For both exponents, $a_\QMCFEM$ as just defined, and $a_\MDFEM$ as given in~\eqref{eq:a-MDFEM}, we can recognize two parts: the first part is the convergence order of the QMC cubature w.r.t.\ its cost and the second part is the convergence order of the linear functional applied to the FE approximation w.r.t.\ the cost of the FE approximation.